Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

-Immune cells and their products, cytokines ad chemokines, are central for the success of the pregnancy, from the process of implantation to parturition.
+Reproductive Immunology: Basic Concepts, Immune Cells and Reproduction provides an introduction to reproductive immunology, focusing on the immunological aspects of specific pregnancy complications.
+The book includes discussions on immune cells, cytokines and chemokines, along with other topics that are central to the success of a pregnancy, from the process of implantation to parturition.
 The knowledge on the role of immune cells and the inflammatory process in each step of reproduction has grown exponentially in the last 10 years.
 Several autoimmune factors have been investigated as possible influences on reproductive success and failure.
-Autoantibodies may persist for many years in the circulation as a marker of a prior autoimmune attack, but their presence alone does not necessarily indicate a current disease process.
-We are just beginning to understand the complex interactions between the endocrine and immune system that support the human fetal semi-allograft, the first volume in the bookseries: , Reproductive Immunology: Basic Concepts, gives a holistic insight to this understanding.

 - Shows the detailed evaluation of the knowledge related to each immune cell type in the pregnant and not pregnant uterus

 - Evaluates each immune cell type and its function during specific reproductive events

 - Provides the biological background for understanding the clinical aspects that will be discussed in subsequent volumes in the series

 Research scientists, students, PhD’s in Immunology and MD’s in reproductive immunology but also in gynecology and obstetrics